champ3oy/blackstar-docs/documentation/rpp/validatePreapprovalOTP.md

 ## Overview

 The `Validate Pre-Approval OTP` endpoint allows you to verify an OTP (One-Time Password) to authorize the pre-approval of a recurring payment plan.
-This endpoint is specifically designed for recurring payment plans in the `PENDING_VERIFICATION_PREAPPROVAL` status.
+This endpoint is specifically designed for recurring payment plans in the `PENDING_VERIFICATION_PREAPPROVAL_OTP` status.
 Upon successful validation, the OTP is confirmed, and the pre-approval process is authorized.

 ---